-PainSci summary of Ernst 2011?This page is one of thousands in the PainScience.com bibliography.
-It is not a general article: it is focussed on a single scientific paper, and it may provide only just enough context for the summary to make sense.
-Links to other papers and more general information are provided at the bottom of the page, as often as possible. ★★★☆☆?3-star ratings are for typical studies with no more (or less) than the usual common problems.
-Ratings are a highly subjective opinion, and subject to revision at any time.
-If you think this paper has been incorrectly rated, please let me know.
+PainSci commentary on Ernst 2011: ?This page is one of thousands in the PainScience.com bibliography.
+It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
+Links to other papers and more general information are provided wherever possible.

 Dr. Edzard Ernst is a highly qualified critic of sloppy researchers in alternative medicine.
-In this review of The National Center for Complementary and Alternative Medicine (NCCAM) studies of chiropractic therapy, he finds that “their quality was frequently questionable.
+In this review of The National Center for Complementary and Integrative Health (NCCIH) studies of chiropractic therapy, he finds that “their quality was frequently questionable.
 Several randomized controlled trials failed to report adverse effects and the majority was not described in sufficient detail to allow replication.”
-But if NCCAM cannot produce the best quality studies of alternative medicine, who can?
+But if NCCIH cannot produce the best quality studies of alternative medicine, who can?
 No organization has ever been better funded (or motivated) to validate alternative therapies.

 Ernst concludes: “It seems questionable whether such research is worthwhile.”

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.